justinchoi001/liferay-learn-0/commerce/user-guide/marketing/email-notifications/automating-store-emails-by-using-notification-templates/README.md

 # Automating Store Emails by Using Notification Templates

 Notifications are automated emails sent to buyers.
 By default, notifications can only be sent to inform buyers when an order has been received.
 Notifications require a Notification Template.
-Notification Templates define the notification sender, trigger, and content of the an email notification.
+Notification Templates define the notification sender, trigger, and content of an email notification.
 To use Liferay Commerce's Notifications feature, system administrators _first_ have to configure the Mail settings for Liferay Digital Experience Platform (DXP).
 See [User Subscriptions and Mailing Lists](https://help.liferay.com/hc/en-us/articles/360017896652-Installing-Liferay-DXP#configuring-mail) for more information.

-Once the Mail settings have been configured, follow these steps create a notification for a received order:
+Once the Mail settings have been configured, follow these steps to create a notification for a received order:

 1. Navigate to the _Control Panel_ → _(your store)_ → _Commerce_ → _Settings_.
 2. Click the _Notifications_ tab.